mwat56/Nele/README.md

     [Default]

         # path-/filename of TLS certificate's private key to enable TLS/HTTPS
         # (if empty standard HTTP is used)
         certKey = ./certs/server.key

         # path-/filename of TLS (server) certificate to enable TLS/HTTPS
         # (if empty standard HTTP is used)
         certPem = ./certs/server.pem

         # The directory root for CSS, IMG, JS, POSTINGS, STATIC,
         # and VIEWS sub-directories
+        # NOTE: this should be an absolute path name.
         datadir = ./

         # The file to store #hashtags and @mentions
         hashfile = ./hashfile.db

-    # the INI file with localised text(fragment)s
-    #intl = ./intl.ini

         # the default language to use
         lang = de

         # the host's IP to listen at:
         listen = 127.0.0.1

         # the IP port to listen to
         port = 8181

         # name of the optional logfile to write to:
         logfile = /dev/stdout

+        # accepted size of uploaded files
+        maxfilesize = 10MB

         # password file for HTTP Basic Authentication
         passfile = ./pwaccess.db

         # name of host/domain to secure by BasicAuth
         realm = "This Host"

         # web/display theme: `dark` or `light'
         theme = light

-    # _EoF_
     $ _

 The program, when started, will first look for the INI file in the current directory and only then parse the commandline arguments; in other words: commandline arguments take precedence over INI entries.